chrisbloom7/dotfiles/README.md

 If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
 Then you'll want to go through and update any references to `chrisbloom7` and `chrisbloom7/dotfiles` to use your own username and dotfiles repo name.
 After that you can tweak the scripts any way you want.
 See the [contents](#contents) section above for info about notable files and folders you may want to explore.
 Here are some additional steps you may want to take:

 - Go through the [`scripts/configure-macos`](./scripts/configure-macos) file and adjust the settings to your liking.
 You may find it useful to reference [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) as well as [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/macOS-Defaults).
 - Check out the [`Brewfile`](./Brewfile) and [`Brewfile.minimal`](./Brewfile.minimal) files and adjust the apps you want to install for your machine.
 Use `brew search` or [their search page](https://formulae.brew.sh/cask/) to check if the app you want to install is available.
-You can generate a Brewfile of your currently installed formulae, casks, etc., with `brew bundle dump --all --describe --file="Brewfile.local"` then manually copy/paste the apps you want to keep into `Brewfile` and `Brewfile.minimal`.
+You can generate a Brewfile of your currently installed formulae, casks, etc., with `brew bundle dump --all --describe --file="Brewfile.${$(uname -n)%.local}.local"` then manually copy/paste the apps you want to keep into `Brewfile` and `Brewfile.minimal`.
+(Files named `Brewfile*.local` are ignored by git so you can keep your local Brewfile changes separate from the main repo.)
-- Go hrough the subfolders in [`configs`](./configs) to add your own dotfiles.
-Don't forget to update the accompanying `symlink` scripts as you add and remove files, and if you add any new folders besure to include a symlink script and make it executable.
+- Go hrough the subfolders in [`configs`](./configs) to add your own config files.
+Don't forget to update the accompanying `symlink*` scripts as you add and remove files.
 - You can adjust the [`.zshrc`](./configs/zsh/.zshrc) file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).
-Make sure your `~/.zshrc` file is symlinked from your dotfiles repo to your home directory.
+Make sure your `~/.zshrc` file is symlinked *from* your dotfiles repo *to* your home directory first so you can commit any changes to it.

 When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.[^mackup-sonoma] Install Mackup and backup your settings with the commands below.
 Your settings will be synced to iCloud so you can use them to sync between computers and reinstall them when reinstalling your Mac.
 If you want to save your settings to a different directory or different storage than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).